 We will gather in the evening for a pre-climb briefing and an equipment check.

-Dinner and overnight at Arusha Planet Lodge: Half board.
+Dinner and overnight at Arusha Planet Lodge or Similar: Half board.

 After completing the necessary registration formalities at Machame National Park gate, we begin to trek through a beautiful and lush forest.
 We have a picnic lunch en route.

 We camp at Machame Camp (9,800 ft).
 [5-6 hours walking]

 We soon leave the forest behind and enter the moorland zone of giant heather.
 The trail climbs steadily through rocky hills with wide views of the Shira Plateau (11,000 ft).
 From our camp near Shira Hut (12,600 ft), we take in the unforgettable views of Mt.
 Meru as she floats among the clouds.
 [4-5 hours walking]